charlesbao/oneKeyVpn/README.md

 # oneKeyVpn
-> The script setup on centos6 x64 minimal
+> The script setup on centos6 x86/x64 minimal

-One key to install pptp l2tp ipsec ikev2(untest) and shadowsocks!
+One key to install pptp l2tp ipsec ikev2(no test) and shadowsocks!

 ## How to use this script?
 #### with git